CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample observations and data reduction

 \subsection{Observations}

-{ The MeerKAT data used here comprise both the public products of the MGCLS and proprietary observations.
-We refer the reader to \cite{Knowles2022} for a detailed description of MGCLS observations.
-MeerKAT data for the remaining 12 clusters, instead, have been collected through dedicated proposals in Cycles 3 and 4 (P.I.: M. Balboni, PIDs: SCI-20220822-MB-01 and SCI-20230907-MB-02).
-The first proposal focused on clusters known to host a radio halo, and the second targeted the most dynamically perturbed objects among the ones left unobserved (with a morphological parameter M>0 as defined by C22).
-The requested observations have been carried out to ensure the same depth as the ones of the MCGLS and in the same band (950-1600 MHz) and with same time and frequency resolution (8 seconds and 4K channels), allowing for a consistent comparison of their non-thermal properties.
-We ensured at least 5.5~hr of on-source time for each target in order to reach a noise level of $\sim 10 ~{\rm \mu Jy ~ beam^{-1}}$ at $15-20^{''}$ (see Tab.~\ref{tab:radio_info}).
-The observing schedules have been made according to the standard MeerKAT practice, with a continuous target tracking of 30 min, followed by 2 min of secondary calibrator observations.
-The phase calibrator has been selected to be the closest to the target, with a typical angular separation below $13\degree$.
+The MeerKAT data used here comprise both the public products of the MGCLS and proprietary observations.
+We refer to \cite{Knowles2022} for a detailed description of MGCLS observations.
+MeerKAT data for the remaining 12 clusters, instead, were collected through dedicated proposals in Cycles 3 and 4 (P.I.: M. Balboni, PIDs: SCI-20220822-MB-01 and SCI-20230907-MB-02).
+The first proposal focused on clusters known to host a radio halo and the second targeted the most dynamically perturbed objects among the ones left unobserved (with a morphological parameter of M>0, defined by C22).
+The requested observations were carried out to ensure the same depth as the ones of the MCGLS, in the same band (950-1600 MHz) and with same time and frequency resolution (8 seconds and 4K channels), allowing for a consistent comparison of their non-thermal properties.
+We ensured at least 5.5~hr of on-source time for each target in order to reach a noise level of $\sim 10 ~{\rm \mu Jy ~ beam^{-1}}$ at $15-20^{''}$ (see Table~\ref{tab:radio_info}).
+The observing schedules were organised according to standard MeerKAT practice, with a continuous target tracking of 30 min, followed by 2 min of secondary calibrator observations.
+The phase calibrator was set to be the closest to the target, with a typical angular separation below $13\degree$.
 The primary calibrator was observed every three hours, with bandpass solutions and the absolute flux scale obtained using the model of either J0408-6545 or J1939-6342 provided by \cite{Hugo2021}.
 For these datasets, we do not present the polarisation results in this work, as it will be given in forthcoming works aimed to study the magnetised properties of galaxy clusters.